 In Europe, a couple of heavy-duty on-road engine makers introduced EGR-only engines at the Euro IV stage, with the remainder relying solely on urea SCR.
-By Euro V, the engine makers using EGR also adopted urea SCR to supplement their EGR strategies, while most manufacturer’s continued to rely on urea SCR only solutions.
+By Euro V, the engine makers using EGR also adopted urea SCR to supplement their EGR strategies, while most manufacturers continued to rely on urea SCR only solutions.
 For Euro VI, the use of EGR became more widespread and many engine manufacturers introduced some combination of EGR and urea SCR.
-However, the use of EGR was often minimized and in some cases, restricted to certain low load conditions and no EGR was used at higher operating conditions such as highway cruise.
+However, the use of EGR was often minimized and in some cases, restricted to certain low load conditions with no EGR used at higher load operating conditions such as highway cruise.
 Examples of the later approach are the Volvo D11 and D13 engines launched in 2013 that utilized uncooled EGR to control NOx at low engine loads.
 Some manufacturers, including Iveco and Scania, also introduced SCR-only Euro VI engines, without EGR.